shane-eng/majaro_KDE_asus_X205TA/README.md

 1. Download a 64bit Manjaro distro: have not tested Ubuntu.

-2.Used gparted to format a usb to fat32 and labeled the media.
+2. Used gparted to format a usb to fat32 and labeled the media.
    Use UNetbootin to flash Manjaro for a writable boot-media.

-3.Get a i386-efi folder from a 32-bit arch linux distro.
+3. Get a i386-efi folder from a 32-bit arch linux distro.
    Paste it into /boot/grub/

 4. Copy the grubia32.efi to the folder /manjaro/